-High level objectives Key development priorities Strategies to achieve objectives Ensure lawful security of Land use management Undertake drafting of land use management system in order to tenure - transform the municipal space and integrate multi-land use purpose in the municipal area Develop, gain approval for Review of SDF 1.Ensure to review SDF. and implement a spatial 2.Undertake drafting in liaison with community. development framework 3.Ensure draft is approved by Council .
+High level strategic objectives Key development priorities Strategies to achieve objectives Ensure lawful security of tenure Land use management Undertake drafting of land use management system in order to transform the municipal space and integrate multi-land use purpose in the municipal area Develop, gain approval for and implement a spatial development framework Review of SDF 1.Ensure to review SDF.
+2.Undertake drafting in liaison with community.
+3.Ensure draft is approved by Council .